kneasle/kneasle.github.io/content/ideas/_index.md

 +++
 title = "Ideas"
 description = "Ideas I'm thinking about.
-Think of this like a blog, except that the posts can change as I have new ideas."
+Think of this like a blog except that when my ideas change, so will the posts."

 weight = 30